Benoy K. Behl: Yoga

-Limca Book of records
+Limca Book of Records

-The Limca Book of Records, which records achievements in India, has estimated that Behl has criss-crossed across India to an extent of about 1,60,000 km (till 2006) while producing his documentaries on art and sculpture of India.
+The Limca Book of Records, which records achievements in India, has estimated that Behl has crisscrossed across India to an extent of about 1,60,000 km (till 2006) while producing his documentaries on art and sculpture of India.

 Behl is also mentioned by Limca Book of Records 2012, as most travelled photographer to document Indian art influences across the world; and to have travelled Nagaland, Assam, Tripura, Spiti, Ladakh etc. to document Buddhist and other art.

-Updated record in Limca Book of records 2015:
+Updated record in Limca Book of Records 2015:

 Benoy is the only person to document Buddhist heritage of 19 regions in 17 countries.
 He has delivered 349 lectures in 186 major universities/ museums/ cultural institutions in 21 countries around the world.
 He has made 128 documentary films on Indian art and cultural history.
 His exhibitions have been held in 253 major cultural institutions in 30 countries.
 He has taken over 44,000 photographs of monuments and art heritage in India and across the world.